b33p024/gr-project/README.md

   > pip3 install nfstream

 ## Description:
-  For each host inside the file pcap prints:
+  Print, for each host detected in the pcap file:
-    The amout of traffic it generated;
+    The amout of traffic that host generated;
-    The amout of traffic generated for each protocol detected;
+    The portion of traffic for each application layer protocol supported;
-    Tls statystics.
+    Tls statistics.
-### tls statystics:
+### tls statistics:
   It prints each TLS flow line by line in descending order by the amount of traffic.
   For each flow , it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow, TLS.tesla, TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existence by resolving the hostname.